ximes/raspgram/README.md

  # Be sure to have rake installed for the autoconnection tasks (Sinatra)

-To manual launch the server, use: screen -dm -S tgram [path of the telegram-cli lib relative to app] -s ./queue.lua -k [path to the default public key]"
+To manual launch the server, use: screen -dm -S tgram [path of the telegram-cli lib relative to app] -s ./queue.lua -k [path to the default public key]

 To see the status (and send other commands), use: screen -r tgram -p 0 -X stuff "[your command]] $(printf \\\r)"